git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

-In addition to that tiny little thing, there are hundreds of trivialities that run across operating systems, their userlands, their binary / library /  include paths and adherence / interpretation of the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+In addition to that tiny little thing, there are hundreds of trivialities that run across operating systems, their userlands, their binary / library /  include paths and adherence / interpretation of the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) or whether they follow their own.

+I> **Find your path**
+I>
+I> Most operating systems inspired by Unix (BSD's, MacOS, Linux) will allow you I> to get the info of your systems' filesystem hierarchy via [`hier(7)`](https://www.freebsd.org/cgi/man.cgi?hier(7)).
+I>
+I> {language=shell, line-numbers=off}
+I>     $ man hier

-Enough so a good deal of software infrastructure out there exists solely to abstract the differences across them.
+These inconsistencies add up so much a good deal of software infrastructure out there exists solely to abstract the differences across them.
 For example, CMake, Autotools, SFML, SDL2, interpreted programming languages and their standard libraries are dedicated to normalizing the banal differences across BSD-derivatives and Linux distributions.
 Many, many `#ifdef` preprocessor directives in your C and C++ applications.
 You want open source, you get choice, but be aware there's a lot of upkeep cost in keeping these upstream projects (and even your personal ones) compatible.
 But I digress, back to terminal stuff.

 Why does it matter?
 Why do you bring it up?
 You'll see this kind of stuff everywhere.
 So let's separate the common suspects into their respective